 An endocrinologist specializes in hirsutism and other diseases pertaining to hormonal imbalance.

-A dermatologist handles hair and skin conditions.
-He or she may be the first to diagnose your symptoms and refer you to a endocrinologist.
+And a dermatologist handles hair and skin conditions.
+So he or she may be the first to diagnose your symptoms and refer you to a endocrinologist.

 What Is the Connection Between Hirsutism and Irregular Menstruation?

-Individuals suffering from hirsutism may also have irregular menstruation as it may be linked to Polycystic Ovary Syndrome (PCOS).
+Individuals suffering from hirsutism may also have irregular menstruation.
+And this may be linked to Polycystic Ovary Syndrome (PCOS).
 That is the main cause of both hirsutism and irregular menstruation.

 Should I Remove My Facial Hair and Forget About Other Symptoms?

-The manifestation of facial hair in women could be an indication of a deeper problem which needs attention.
-Facial hair is the cosmetic side.
-There may be an underlying condition caused by hormonal imbalance.
+Facial hair in women could be an indication of a deeper problem which needs attention.
+Although facial hair is the cosmetic side, there may be an underlying condition caused by hormonal imbalance.

 There are several hair-removal methods including electrolysis, laser hair removal, waxing, tweezing, and shaving.
-Each method has its pros and cons.
+And each method has its pros and cons.
 Click here for more information.

 In Closing | Other Resources

 Much of the information found on the subject is written in medical jargon.
-Non-medical individuals would find it difficult to understand.
+So non-medical individuals would find it difficult to understand.

 This website was created to address topics related to hirsutism.
 Check out other articles to get more of your questions answered and to be informed.

-If you have concerns that are not addressed here, questions or comments, please feel free to leave them below.
+You may have concerns that are not addressed here.
+Please feel free to leave your questions or comments below.
 I will do my best to address them.

 Here are some of the resources I used in my research: